Why Pivot Adventure?

 Does insurance cover any of the cost?

-One of the biggest fallacies that have been perpetuated in the wilderness therapy industry is insurance will cover the costs.
-In our experience, this has never happened.
+One of the biggest fallacies that have been perpetuated in the wilderness therapy/residential treatment industry is insurance will cover the costs.
+In our experience, this hasn't been the case.
 Insurance companies are more inclined to partially cover therapy sessions but not the wilderness activities itself.
 So, that's is why we have built Pivot Adventure the way we have.

 What is your refund policy?